Register for the Advanced Inservice Training on June 28 in Boise which makes you eligible to move up to Idaho Advanced Referee.

 ONLINE CLASS: Register and complete either the Idaho New Assignor Class or the Idaho Returning Assignor Class as appropriate for you.
 If you have been a licensed assignor anytime in the last 3 years, you may take the Returning Assignor Class otherwise you should take the new assignor class.

-LICENSE: After you have completed 100% of the online work and attended the in person class (for 2026 and beyond), you will receive an email with your license.
+LICENSE: After you have completed 100% of the online work and attended the in person class, you will receive an email with your license.
 Your license is valid for a calendar year (January-December), then you must relicense each year.
 We begin re-licensing in July each year.